JoseDavidLopezBlanco/josedavidlopezblanco.github.io/_pages/research.md

 # <span style="color:#52adc8"> In preparation </span>

 ## López Blanco, J.D.
-The returns of returning.The impact of migration experience in labour market outcomes in Spain
-internal and international migration.
+Not What, but Where.The impact of migration experience in labour market outcomes in Spanish internal and international migration.
 <details>
 <summary>Read more</summary>
 In development